asyncapi/community/AMBASSADOR_ORGANIZATION.md

-This document covers the organizational and operational aspect of the AsyncAPI Ambassador Program.
+This document covers the organizational and operational aspects of the AsyncAPI Ambassador Program.

 ## FAQ